Agapanthus praecox: Cultivation

 The plant prefers a well-drained soil, but supports a poor soil.
 Exposure to full sun is preferable, but it supports partial shade.
-It does not like to be moved.
+It has low tolerance to being moved.
 It can be multiplied by sowing (flowering under 3 to 4 years) or division.
 It tolerates drought once well installed, but watering is preferable in case of long dry periods.
 It overwinters as a stump and therefore completely disappears during the cold months.
 Contrary to popular belief, this species can withstand wind, frost and cold up to −15 °C provided that the strains are protected for the first two years with mulching.

 Young shoots need to be protected from slugs and snails.
-A contribution of 2 or 3 handfuls of wood ash around the stump in the spring will push the gastropods a few days and make a good contribution of potash.
+A contribution of 2 or 3 handfuls of wood ash around the stump in the spring may keep the gastropods away and make a good contribution of potash.